calimero-archive/docs/docs/oracles/access_data.md

 # Accessing Oracle data

-After storing key-value pairs in the KV Oracle contract, you can access these values from other contracts within the same shard.
+After storing key-value pairs in a KV Oracle contract, you can access these values from other contracts within the same shard.
 To achieve this, you can utilize the `get_value` function provided by the KV Oracle contract.

 Here's a step-by-step guide on how to access key-value pairs within the shard from other contracts: